SpotX-Official/SpotX/README.md

 </details>

  <details>
-<summary><small>After running Install.bat, the console window closes</small></summary><p>
+<summary><small>After running Install.bat, the message "Curl command line utility not found" appeared</small></summary><p>

-After launching Install.bat the console window closes immediately and nothing happens.
-Most likely the problem is related to the `curl` command line utility.
-`curl` is also shipped by Microsoft as part of Windows 10 and 11, if your Windows version is lower then you need to manually install this utility:
+The curl command was not found in the system (in windows 10 and above it comes out of the box), you need to install it manually:
-  *  Click on the [link](http://www.confusedbycode.com/curl/#downloads) and download based on your OS bit depth.
+  *  Follow the [link](http://www.confusedbycode.com/curl/#downloads) and download the installation file, depending on the bitness of the OS.
   *  We start the installation process, at the end we must restart the PC.
-  * We check that everything went right
-    * Opening the console `Win + R`, writing `cmd`, `Ok`
-    * in the console, we write the command `curl -V`
-    * In response, you should get the `curl version`, for example, I had version `7.79.1`

 </details>